-4. Regarding Issue (2)B. (lack of novelty based on Exhibit Otsu No. 1)

-(1) As mentioned above, the validity of a product-by-process claim should be determined based on the novelty and an inventive step of a product manufactured in the end.
+- 4. Regarding Issue (2)B. (lack of novelty based on Exhibit Otsu No. 1) (Allegations of the defendant) - (1) As mentioned above, the validity of a product-by-process claim should be determined based on the novelty and an inventive step of a product manufactured in the end.
 The Inventions merely stipulate that impurities are as few as possible, and are not recognized as having any inventiveness by itself.